harwiltz/old-website/_posts/2020-09-24-viscosity-solutions.markdown

 solutions are unique.

 Now let's take a look at how this theorem works.
-We'll concern ourselves simply with the $$m\equiv 0$$ scenario for simplicity, and because this is the relevant setting for the HJB equation.
+We'll concern ourselves simply with the $$m\equiv 0$$ scenario for simplicity, and because this is the relevant setting for proving uniqueness.
 Let
 $$\phi\in\mathcal{D}(\mathbf{R}^N)^+$$ where $$\phi\in[0,1]$$ and $$\phi(0) = 1$$.
 Define

 $$